 What admin controls are there for Sway?

 As an admin, you have control over how Sways are created and viewed in your organization.
-You can enable or disable Sway for individual users, allow or block what content sources can be in a Sway, enable or disable external sharing of Sway for people in your organization, and enable or disable people and security-group look-up for people in your organization.
+You can enable or disable Sway for individual users, allow or block what content sources can be in Sway, enable or disable external sharing of Sway for people in your organization, and enable or disable people and security-group look-up for people in your organization.
+You can even reassign Sways from a deleted account.

 Check out Administrator settings for Sway for more details.